inFumumVerti/DHBWorld-Docu/Use Cases/Show personal information.md

  2. The user has saved his personal information in the app.

 # 5. Postconditions
-n/a
+The app is able to use internal storage of the phone

 ### 5.1 Save changes / Sync with server
 The information will be retrieved from the internal storage of the used phone

-# 6. Function Points
+# 6. Story Points
-n/a
+We estimated this use case with 1 Story Point.

+(Our Story Points scala: 1, 2, 3, 5, 8, 13)